Red91K/Security-Learning/RecordedFuture Intelligence Fundamentals/Lesson 1 - Intelligence Overview.md

+# Key Takeaways
+> The **decision advantage** that intelligence provides is crucial to defending against today's threats that continue to evolve in volume and sophistication

+> **Security** is the process of defending assets against *known threats*. **We cannot defend a system against a threat we do not understand.** Therefore, **Intelligence**--the collection, analysis, and dissemination of information that enables better decision-making and effective action--is a critical part of security.

+> **Actionable intelligence** is intelligence that **points to a specific action**, and is **addressed to a specific audience.**

+> **TTPs (Tactics, Techniques, and Procedures)** are higher-level descriptions of adversary behaviour.
+It provides a framework for categorising the behavior of threat actors, helping security professionals identify, analyze, and respond to cybersecurity threats effectively.

+> `Risk = likelyhood x impact`.
+For risk to exist, there needs to be both a **vulnerability** (a flaw / lapse in defenses) and a **threat** (someone to exploit the vulnerability)

+> Intelligence is often confused with data and information. **Data** is **collected** from a variety of sources like endpoints, firewalls, and threat feeds. **Information** is **processed** by enriching data with context. **Intelligence** is **analyzed** from information--by forming connections between information, evaluating reliability, and considering higher level trends.

+> Intelligence benefits a number of business functions, such as SecOps & IR teams, Risk teams, Vulnerability management teams, and executives.

 # Introduction
 Today, cyberattacks continue to increase in volume and sophistication.
 We need to approach security proactively instead of reactively.
 Such a proactive approach requires intelligence.
 A proactive approach involves